boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 "From Bathtub Monolith to Communal Shower Mesh: A Transformation Story"

 **Abstract:**
 > Join us as we share our journey from legacy bathtub architecture to a modern, shower-native communal platform.
 We’ll cover cost optimization, shower observability, and our migration to a fully managed Shower Mesh.
-Learn how we achieved 99.9% shower availability while reducing time-to-clean by 40%.
+Learn how we achieved 99.9% SA (shower availability) while reducing TTC (time-to-clean) by 40%.

 **What the talk includes:**
 - Impressive architecture diagrams